Symmetry Type Graphs on 4-Orbit maps: Some review on maps

-On the other hand, a \textbf{flag} $\Phi$ of the map $\mathcal{M}$ is a triangle on the surface $S$ whose vertices are a vertex $i(v)$, the ``midpoint'' of an edge $i(e)$ incident to $i(v)$, and an interior point of a face $f\in S\setminus i(G)$ whose boundary contains $i(e)$.
-All flags contained in the closure of the face $f$ share the same vertex.
-Hence, each map $\mathcal{M}$ induces a triangulation of the surface $S$.
-From a combinatoric point of view, one can identify each flag $\Phi$ of the map $\mathcal{M}$ with an \textbf{ordered incident triplet} conformed by a vertex, edge and face of the map $\mathcal{M}$, it means $\Phi=(i(v),i(e),f)$.
-To each flag $\Phi$ of the map $\mathcal{M}$, there exists a unique adjacent flag $\Phi^0$ of the map $\mathcal{M}$ that differs from $\Phi$ barely on the vertex, and in the same manner, there exist unique adjacent flags $\Phi^1$ and $\Phi^2$ that differ from $\Phi$ on the edge and on the face, respectively.
+A \textbf{flag} $\Phi$ of the map $\mathcal{M}$ is a triangle on the surface $S$ whose vertices are: a vertex $i(v)$, the ``midpoint'' of an edge $i(e)$ incident to $i(v)$, and an interior point of a face $f\in S\setminus i(G)$ whose boundary contains $i(e)$.
+All flags contained in the closure of the face $f$ share the same vertex, ``the interior point''.
+Hence, by the construction described in the introduction, each map $\mathcal{M}$ induces a triangulation of the surface $S$.
+From a combinatoric point of view, one can identify each flag $\Phi$ of the map $\mathcal{M}$ with an \textbf{ordered incident triplet} conformed by a vertex, an edge and a face mutually incident in the map $\mathcal{M}$, it means $\Phi=(i(v),i(e),f)$, where the vertex $i(v)$ is inciden with the edge $i(e)$, which is belong to the boundary of the face $f$.
+To each flag $\Phi$ of the map $\mathcal{M}$, there exists a unique adjacent flag $\Phi^0$ of the map $\mathcal{M}$ that differs from $\Phi$ only on the vertex, and in the same manner, there exist unique adjacent flags $\Phi^1$ and $\Phi^2$ that differ from $\Phi$ on the edge and on the face, respectively.
 The flag $\Phi^j$ will be called the \textbf{$j$-adjacent flag of} $\Phi$, with $j\in\{0,1,2\}$.
 We shall denote by $\mathcal{F(M)}$ the set conformed by all flags of the map $\mathcal{M}$.
-In Figure \ref{Im:flags}, we show an example of a map on the torus with some flags marked with their name.
+In Figure \ref{Im:flags}, we show an example of a map on the torus with some flags marked with an arbitrary base flag $\Phi$ and its three $i$-adjacent flags.